adharshremus/Movie-Trailer-Website-Udacity-Project/README.md

  1. open the media.py and do changes if needed
  2. open the entertainment_center.py and run the module
 # TESTS
- the HTML page runs smoothly without any errors
+HTML page runs smoothly without any errors